bttger/contributing-gen/README.md

 Thank you for considering contributing to this open-source web project!
 We appreciate your interest and support.
 To ensure a smooth collaboration process, please follow the [guidelines](https://github.com/futura-dev/contributing-gen/blob/main/CONTRIBUTING.md)

 ## Support
-Please write to  if you need help or just open an issue using the .

-## Support

 If you need assistance, have questions, or want to provide feedback related to this open-source web project, there are several ways to get support: